yilei0620/RGBD-Slam-Semantic-Seg-DeepLab/README.md

 ## Installation

 The package is based on [OpenCV 3.3](http://opencv.org/opencv-3-3.html), [g2o](https://github.com/RainerKuemmerle/g2o) and [DeepLab-V2](https://bitbucket.org/aquariusjay/deeplab-public-ver2).
 The installation process can be found on those links.
+The DeepLab package supports CPU only devices (I correct the error when compiling CPU only mode and also change the number of outputs of `MemoryDataLayer` in order to run `CRF layer`).

 Compilation of DeepLab is the same as compiling process as [Caffe](http://caffe.berkeleyvision.org/).
 Please compile the deeplab package provided in the repository.